cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. &nbsp;How do I? &ensp; - &ensp; Allow a song to have more than one playlist
+1. &nbsp;What is the correct place to put the second window's initialization code?
-1. &nbsp;How do I? &ensp; - &ensp; Check that a window element is open and finished rendering before trying to access it?
+1. How do I? &ensp; - &ensp; Check that a window element is open and finished rendering before trying to access it?
    1. I'm currently checking it's Height as an easy check `while (await this.Dispatcher.DispatchAsync(() => webView.Height) < 1) await Task.Delay(1000);`
    1. Then I'm checking is* when a more difficult check is needed.